Registration, evaluation, authorisation and restriction of chemicals.

 © Uwe Völkner, Fotoagentur FOX

-The registration deadlines were spread over a period of 11 years and established on a tonnage basis.
+The registration deadlines were spread over a period of eleven years and established on a tonnage basis.
 The last registration period ended on 1 June 2018.
-Since then, all substances that are manufactured or imported at a rate of more than one tonne per annum and company must be registered.
+Since then, all substances that are manufactured or imported at a rate of one tonne or more per year and company must be registered.

 Various exemptions apply to the registration of substances, e.g. for certain recycling products, intermediates, polymers or medicinal products.